abhiguptame/Microservices-Design-Patterns/README.md

 - Can run one without the other
 - Distinct concepts, often considered the same

-## Service Discovery:
-- Problem: What service do I call?
-- Central location of all services
-- Advertise what they offer
-- Find what we need
-- Consume the URI from the discovery engine, not config

-## Logging:
-- Problem: We need to know what is going on?
-- Logging is invaluable in operations.
-- Logging must be consistent.
-- Logging must be structured.
-- Logging must share a taxonomy.

-## Business Process Domain:
-- Provide higher-level business functionality
-- Allow us to encapsulate related domains
-- No datasource access
-- Distinct functional uses

 ## 1. Decomposition Patterns:

 ### Functional Use Patterns: